Liberal Party of Canada: Systems and realignment model

 Stephen Clarkson (2005) shows how the Liberal Party has dominated all the party systems, using different approaches.
 It began with a "clientelistic approach" under Laurier, which evolved into a "brokerage" system of the 1920s, 1930s and 1940s under Mackenzie King.
 The 1950s saw the emergence of a "pan-Canadian system", which lasted until the 1990s.
 The 1993 election – categorized by Clarkson as an electoral "earthquake" which "fragmented" the party system, saw the emergence of regional politics within a four party-system, whereby various groups championed regional issues and concerns.
 Clarkson concludes that the inherent bias built into the first-past-the-post system, has chiefly benefited the Liberals.

 Principles and policies

 The principles of the party are based on liberalism as defined by various liberal theorists and include individual freedom for present and future generations, responsibility, human dignity, a just society, political freedom, religious freedom, national unity, equality of opportunity, cultural diversity, bilingualism, and multilateralism.
-From the early twentieth century, the Liberal party has favoured a variety of "big tent" policies from both right and left of the political spectrum.
+From the early twentieth century, the Liberal Party has favoured a variety of "big tent" policies from both right and left of the political spectrum.
 When it formed the government from 1993 to 2006, it championed balanced budgets, and eliminated the budget deficit completely from the federal budget in 1995 by reducing spending on social programs or delegating them to the provinces, and promised to replace the Goods and Services Tax in the party's famous Red Book.
-It also legalized same-sex marriage.
+It also federally legalized same-sex marriage in 2005.